pkstaz/openshift-ai-3-workshop/04-deploy-and-configure-mcp-servers.md

 # Remove the default GreetingResource.java file
 rm src/main/java/dev/langchain4j/quarkus/workshop/GreetingResource.java

+# Clean Maven build cache to remove any compiled test classes
+./mvnw clean
 ```

 This will prevent build failures from default tests and unused resources.
+The `./mvnw clean` command removes the `target` directory, which may contain compiled test classes from previous builds.
 Once cleaned up, the project will be ready to add the logic that queries an external weather service and exposes it as an MCP endpoint.

 ### 2. Create the Weather REST Client